GrapeTec/T-SPLINE/README.md

 * 5.2 T-NURCCS has not been supported yet.

 ## Reference:
 * [1] Wenlei Xiao, Yazui Liu, Rui Li, Wei Wang, Jianmin Zheng, Gang Zhao.
 Reconsideration of T-spline data models and their exchanges using STEP.
-Computer-Aided Design, 2016.06.
-(Accept)
+Computer-Aided Design, 2016, 79, 36 - 47.